-- 56. Explain why the recycling symbols in Figure 20 are, topologically, fundamentally different than the "official" recycling symbol in Figure 18. - 57.
+- 56. Explain why the recycling symbols in Figure 1.20 are, topologically, fundamentally different than the "official" recycling symbol in Figure 1.18. - 57.
 Using Investigation 56, determine what type of Möbius band one needs to form the "official" recycling symbol? - 58.
-Using Investigation 56, determine what type of Möbius band one needs to form the "alternative" recycling symbols in Figure 20? - 59.
-The "alternative" recycling symbols with the topological properties of Figure 20 are more commonplace than the original.
+Using Investigation 56, determine what type of Möbius band one needs to form the "alternative" recycling symbols in Figure 1.20? - 59.
+The "alternative" recycling symbols with the topological properties of Figure 1.20 are more commonplace than the original.
 Why do you think this might be so?

 The final symbol we will consider was briefly described in the introductory section "Möbius Sightings."
-As noted, when the first author first saw this symbol, he immediately thought that the paper clip star in Figure 14 was constructed using Möbius bands.
+As noted, when the first author first saw this symbol, he immediately thought that the paper clip star in Figure 1.14 was constructed using Möbius bands.
 This symbol was created for the movie poster of the Holocaust documentary Paper Clips.
 This documentary [Paperclips, 2004] is an award-winning 2004 documentary about Whitwell (TN) Middle School's Holocaust study.
-To try to understand the numerical magnitude of the Holocaust genocide, middle school students in this small town attempted to collect 6 million paper clips.
-They chose paper clips because they were used by Norwegians as symbols of silent protest against the Holocaust.
-It is a profoundly moving documentary with deep lessons about teaching and learning.